Daniel-KM/Omeka-S-module-BlocksDisposition/README.md

 Usage
 -----

-First, set the modules that will be available for config in the module config form.
-This module is not yet enable to determine all modules that are used in the public resources pages.

-Then, the options can be set differently for each site in the site settings, under  `Blocks Disposition`.
+The options can be set differently for each site in the site settings, under `Blocks Disposition`.
 Simply enable and set the order of each feature for each type of page.

 The process uses the trigger `view.show.before` to reorder the modules that use the trigger `view.show.after`, so they must not be removed from the theme.
 It is the same for the triggers `view.browse.before` and `view.browse.after`.

+Some modules may not be listed: add them in the module [config/module.config.php].
+This module is not yet enable to determine all modules that are used in the public resources pages

 Compatibility warning